glitchdotcom/coffeetime/readme.md

  - it has a lot of files from botkit we don't need and should clean up but right now all the actual code for the coffeetime bot conversations is in `skills/coffeetime.js`
  - the pairing code is in `coffee.js` (creates pairs)
  - there are some tests (needs improvement) you can run on the command line with `npm run test`
+ - when you save coffee `coffee.json` via the function in `coffee.js`  you need to run `refresh` to see the data